AABearBots/First-Closed-Doors-Competition/README.md

 #### Step 1: Poloniex Account

 Make sure you have an account with [Poloniex](https://poloniex.com/).
 If you don't, move swiftly and open one ASAP, as there may be a waiting period.
-You can proceed an attempt the verification process, however, you will be able to trade even if you don't.
+You can proceed an attempt the verification process, however, you should be able to trade even if you don't verify your account.

 #### Step 2: Your Own Bots

 The next step is creating your own GitHub Organization and your own bots.
-Follow the [Getting Started Guide](https://github.com/AdvancedAlgos/Documentation/wiki/Overview) to do so.
+We will go through the whole process further down this document.

 #### Step 3: Competition Configuration